-- 7.0 Objectives: (1) to review and evaluate OPIC-supported projects' compliance with the environmental and social performance requirements; (2) to evaluate the effectiveness of mitigation measures, action plans, and corrective actions. - 7.1 Scope of Application: The requirements contained within this section apply to all projects supported through OPIC insurance, reinsurance, direct loans, or investment guaranties, including support through Financial Intermediaries.
+7.0 Objectives: (1) to review and evaluate OPIC-supported projects' compliance with the environmental and social performance requirements; (2) to evaluate the effectiveness of mitigation measures, action plans, and corrective actions.

+7.1 Scope of Application: The requirements contained within this section apply to all projects supported through OPIC insurance, reinsurance, direct loans, or investment guaranties, including support through Financial Intermediaries,

-- 7.2 OPIC monitors project compliance with all environmental and social requirements (and underlying representations) that are reflected in conditions and covenants in OPIC Agreements throughout the term of the contract.
-OPIC monitors changes in projects and local context that may affect the environmental and social profile of projects. - 7.3 OPIC or its consultants conduct periodic site visits to OPIC-supported projects to review their environmental and social performance and to ensure that they meet the environmental and social requirements in the OPIC Agreements.
+7.2 OPIC monitors project compliance with all environmental and social requirements (and underlying representations) that are reflected in conditions and covenants in OPIC Agreements throughout the term of the contract.

+7.3 OPIC or its consultants conduct periodic site visits to OPIC-supported projects to review their environmental and social performance and to ensure that they meet the environmental and social requirements in the OPIC Agreements.
 OPIC site visits are determined through a risk-based prioritization process.
-The scope, timing and periodicity of the visits are commensurate with the significance and severity of environmental and social risks and impacts of a project.
+The scope, timing and periodicity of the visits are commensurate with the environmental and social risks and impacts of a project.
 OPIC endeavors to conduct at least one site visit to all Category A projects and Special Consideration projects within three years of execution of the OPIC Agreement.
-A summary of the site visit findings will be made public on OPIC's web site. - 7.4 OPIC reviews periodic monitoring reports submitted by Applicants to ensure that adverse risks and impacts are mitigated as required in OPIC Agreements. - 7.5 OPIC works with Applicants to rectify any failures to comply with the environmental and social requirements in the OPIC Agreements and exercises remedies to either reestablish compliance or pursue termination of OPIC support.
+A summary of the site visit findings will be made public on OPIC's web site.

+7.4 OPIC reviews periodic monitoring reports submitted by Applicants to ensure that adverse risks and impacts are mitigated as required in OPIC Agreements.

+7.5 OPIC works with Applicants to rectify any failures to comply with the environmental and social requirements in the OPIC Agreements and exercises remedies to either reestablish compliance or pursue termination of OPIC support.

-- 7.6 All OPIC-supported projects that have been operational for at least 12 months are required to submit an Annual Self-Monitoring Questionnaire.
-The questionnaire is one of the tools used by OPIC to indicate compliance with OPIC's policy requirements, including environmental and social requirements. - 7.7 Annual environmental and social reports are required for all Category A projects and some Category B projects.
+7.6 All OPIC-supported projects that have been operational for at least 12 months are required to submit an Annual Self-Monitoring Questionnaire.
+The questionnaire is one of the tools used by OPIC to indicate compliance with OPIC's policy requirements, including environmental and social requirements.

+7.7 Annual environmental and social reports are required for all Category A projects and some Category B projects.
 Annual environmental and social reports enable OPIC to monitor the performance of the project with respect to environmental, occupational and community health, safety and social issues.
-At a minimum, the reports include information on the following: - Results of environmental and social monitoring or sampling activity. - Compliance with all conditions and covenants in OPIC Agreements. - Project-related accidents impacting the environment or Project Affected People or resulting in a disability or loss of life.
+At a minimum, the reports include information on the following information:

+- Results of environmental and social monitoring or sampling activity. - Compliance with all conditions and covenants in OPIC Agreements. - Project-related accidents impacting the environment or Project Affected People or resulting in a disability or loss of life.

-- Summary of training provided on environment, health, and safety issues. - Environmental and safety deficiencies identified by the local regulatory authorities as well as any remedial actions taken. - Community engagement activities. - Complaints or grievances received from Project Affected People or Stakeholders and actions taken to resolve the issues.
+- Summary of training provided on environment, health, and safety issues. - Environmental and safety deficiencies identified by the local regulatory authorities or complaints received from Project Affected People as well as any remedial actions taken. - Community engagement activities. - Complaints or grievances received from Project Affected People or Stakeholders and actions taken to resolve the issues.

-7.8 Annual reports are required for all Special Consideration projects.
-Annual reports enable OPIC to monitor the performance of the project with respect to heightened social risks.
-The annual report for Special Consideration projects will summarize the social performance based on monitoring of the Project over the preceding year to demonstrate compliance with OPIC Agreement covenants and conditions.
-At a minimum, the reports should contain the following:
+7.8 Annual labor-reports are required for all Special Consideration projects.
+Annual-labor reports enable OPIC to monitor the performance of the project with respect to heightened social risks.
+The annual report for Special Consideration projects will summarize the social performance based on monitoring of the Project over the preceding year to demonstrate compliance with OPIC Agreement covenantslabor and working-conditions.
+At a minimum, the reports should containinclude the following:-information: